wakandacat/simple-todoapp-django/README.md

 # simple-django
-## Steps to get this django app running on your own server
+## Steps to get this django app running on your own PC

 1) Open a terminal and navigate to the folder you want to create your project in (e.g. `cd ~Documents/Code`)
 2) Clone this repository with `git clone https://github.com/Carleton-BIT/simple-todoapp-django.git`